wettenhj/bioformatsimage-mytardis-filter/README.md

 Bioformats Image MyTardis Filter
 ===============================

-_dm3 files only supported for now_
+_dm3 files only supported for now.
+However, Bioformats supports [many formats](http://loci.wisc.edu/bio-formats/formats) so potentially so will this filter without much effort._

 Filter for generating image thumbnails and storing metadata for MyTardis using LOCI Bioformats' command line binaries that interact with their jar file.

 ![Screenshot](https://dl.dropbox.com/u/172498/screenshots_host/bioformats-dm3.png)

 ## Todo
- - Support more files than just dm3 (should be easy)
+ - Support more files than just dm3
  - Error handling if the dm3 file fails for whatever reason
  - More detailed metadata parameters than simple text output